 We offer programs and services to help you live a healthier life:

-Provides immunizations (shots, vaccines) for adults to prevent a variety of illnesses, and immunizations needed for foreign travel.
+Provides immunizations (shots, vaccines) for adults to prevent a variety of illnesses.

 Can help you learn how to better manage your long-term health problems and lead an active, full life.
 Call (845) 364-2500 to find out when our next program is scheduled.